Seaside Serendipity: Release

-Seaside Serendipity had its World premiere on 17 February 2025, as part of the 75th Berlin International Film Festival, in Generation Kplus.
+Seaside Serendipity had its world premiere on 17 February 2025, as part of the 75th Berlin International Film Festival, in Generation Kplus.

-The film will also participate in the Setouchi International Art Festival 2025, one of Japan's largest art festivals held once every three years and marking its sixth installment, in 2025 it will be held from April 18 to May 25.
-The film is presented as a contemporary art piece and will be showcased at the art festival.
-This marks the first time the festival has included a film in its lineup.
+The film also participated in the Setouchi International Art Festival 2025, one of Japan's largest art festivals held once every three years and marking its sixth installment; in 2025 it was held from April 18 to May 25.
+The film was showcased as a contemporary art piece at the art festival.
+This marked the first time the festival had included a film in its lineup.

-On October 16, 2025 it was presented in International Perspective section of the São Paulo International Film Festival.
+On 16 October 2025 it was presented in the International Perspective section of the São Paulo International Film Festival.

-It will be presented in 'Country Focus: Japan - 2025' section of the 56th International Film Festival of India in November 2025.
+Seaside Serendipity was presented in the 'Country Focus: Japan - 2025' section of the 56th International Film Festival of India in November 2025.

-The film is scheduled to be released nationwide in Japan on August 29, 2025 by Tokyo Theater.
+The film was released nationwide in Japan on 29 August 2025 by Tokyo Theater.